 Symptoms of Long COVID

-Symptoms of COVID-19 can last months — or even longer — after infection with SARS-CoV-2, the virus that causes COVID-19.
+Symptoms of COVID-19 can last a month or even longer after infection with SARS-CoV-2, the virus that causes COVID-19.
 Symptoms vary from person to person and can affect almost any part of the body.

 What Is Long COVID?

-Long COVID, long-haul COVID, post-COVID-19 condition, chronic COVID, and post-acute sequelae of SARS-CoV-2 (PASC) are all names for the health problems that some people experience within a few months of a COVID-19 diagnosis.
-Symptoms of Long COVID may be the same or different than symptoms of COVID-19.
+Long COVID, long-haul COVID, post-COVID-19 conditions, chronic COVID, and post-acute sequelae of SARS-CoV-2 (PASC) are all names for the health problems that some people experience within a few months of a COVID-19 diagnosis.
+Symptoms of Long COVID may be the same or different than symptoms of COVID-19, and some symptoms are similar to those of myalgic encephalomyelitis/chronic fatigue syndrom (ME/CFS).
 Long COVID can also trigger other health conditions, such as diabetes or kidney disease.

 Symptoms of Long COVID